min90/signup-case/README.md

 # Signup case

-The lambda function can be found in src/
+The lambda function can be found in src/signup-case/Function.cs - the lambda is built to be invoked by AWS AppSync with request and response template matching the in/output from the lambda.

+### Test

+The tests can be executed by changing directory to

-Deploy through
+### Deploy through
 ```
 dotnet lambda deploy-function
 ```